Back to top

 Since licensing, Colourstart has been used extensively by salons and consumers, and real‑world data have been presented twice at Congresses of the European Society of Contact Dermatitis (ESCD).

 The positive rate of 0.7% is remarkably consistent across datasets and aligns well with European epidemiological estimates of PPD allergy prevalence (around 0.7–1%).
-Adverse events were rare, mild and non‑serious, and in the 2022 dataset, a pre‑screening questionnaire was used to identify individuals already highly likely to be allergic to hair dye; these consumers were advised not to apply the patch.
+Adverse events were rare, mild and non‑serious, and in the 20225 and 2024 datasets6, a pre‑screening questionnaire was used to identify individuals already highly likely to be allergic to hair dye; these consumers were advised not to apply the patch.

 In practice, this suggests that Colourstart is detecting approximately the proportion of clients one would expect to be allergic to PPD based on independent studies, while the safety profile in large‑scale use has been very favourable.